 This fall, the days will be spent sitting in the stands cheering on my son from the stands as he plays football.
+And making meals for crowds of football players.

 What most people don't see is the amount of work that goes into feeding these football players behind the scenes for camps, opening week, back to back games, homecoming or end of season games.